SumoLogic/sumologic-documentation/blog-service/2023-03-02-dashboard-migration.md

   - url: https://help.sumologic.com/release-notes-service/rss.xml
     image_url: /img/release-notes/rss-orange.png
 ---
+import useBaseUrl from '@docusaurus/useBaseUrl';

-An automatic migration tool is now in Beta.
-It is available to assist you with Classic dashboard migration.
-This tool can be accessed directly from a Classic dashboard page by clicking on the **Migrate to new dashboards** link toward the top of the page.
+Beta - To prepare for Dashboards (Classic) deprecation in late 2023, we've released a tool to assist you with migrating from Dashboards (Classic) to Dashboards (New).
+You can access this tool directly from a Classic dashboard page by clicking on the **Migrate to new dashboards** link toward the top of the page.

 <img src={useBaseUrl('img/release_notes/service/DashboardMigration.png')} alt="Migrate Dashboard switch" />